Club Drugs Addiction

 Yellowstone Recovery in Southern California is dedicated to providing understanding, expert care and treatment for anyone dealing with an addiction to club drugs.
 We’ve been helping people find hope in recovery for years, and we succeed because we understand the nature of the disease.
 Every day, our professional staff strives to provide effective, successful residential and outpatient programs with evidence-based counseling techniques and a strong basis in the science of addiction.

 Your story doesn’t end here.
-Call us today at (888) 941-9048 to learn how we can help you write the next beautiful chapter.
+Call us today at (888) 418-4188 to learn how we can help you overcome your club drug addiction and write the next beautiful chapter.

 Intensive Outpatient (IOP)